BraydenReklaw/startup/README.md

 As each new thread is made, a global statistic is updated across all users and displayed to them.
 ### React
 Application will be ported to React web framework use.

+## HTML Deliverable
+For this Deliverable I built the HTML structure of my startup.
+- HTML pages - 4 HTML pages representing login, map creation, statistics, and an about page
+- Links - every page contains crosslinks for all other pages.
+Logging in takes you to the webmap page
+- Text - the about page and statistics pages are described by and contain text.
+Note contents are shared in an example, but will be hidden until the lable is hoverd over
+- Images - used as an example in the about page (srced from URL).
+Threads between notes are shown as a div as an example, but aren't plotted yet
+- DB/Login - input and submit for login, input and submit for note creation, which will be stored and recalled from database upon login.
+- Websocket - statistics page data will be updated in real time